networkyeldar/Creatin_VM_with_infrastructure_Azure_using_Terraform/README.md

 # Creating_VM_with_infrastructure_Azure_using_Terraform

 Terraform allows you to define and create complete infrastructure deployments in Azure.
-This instruction shows you how to createa complete Linux environment and supporting resources with Terraform
+This instruction shows you how to create a complete Linux environment and supporting resources with Terraform

 # Create an Azure connection and resource group